mgoltzsche/ai-assistant-vui/README.md

 * The wake word must be recognized by the whisper model - this could be improved potentially using a specialized wake word model.
 * Context size and storage:
-  * To keep the context size minimal and speed up inference, tool results of the previous user request are deleted from the chat history with every new user request.
+  * To keep the context size minimal and speed up inference, only the last user request corresponding AI response and tool results are kept within the chat history - otherwise the context size is quickly exceeded.
   * The chat history is currently stored in-memory only and is therefore lost when restarting the application.
-  * The chat history is infinite / not truncated which therefore exceeds the LLM's context size at some point and then requires an application restart.
 * Due to a LocalAI LLM bug function calls are often repeated infinitely - this is detected and prevented after the 2nd call.
 * Audio device usage: The container does not work with pulseaudio but ALSA and therefore requires no other application to use the same audio devices it uses.
 * Other people can also give the AI commands (e.g. somebody on the street shouting through the window) - voice recognition could protect against that.